 Answer the following questions:

-a) Explain, using suitable diagrams, the difference in the behavior of a (i) conductor and (ii) dielectric in the presence of external electric field.
-Define the terms polarization of the dielectric and write its relation with susceptibility.
+(a) Explain, using suitable diagrams, the difference in the behaviour of a (i) conductor and (ii) dielectric in the presence of external electric field.
+Define the terms polarization of a dielectric and write its relation with susceptibility.

 These are questions only.
 To view and download complete question paper with solution install myCBSEguide App from google play store or login to our student dashboard.